Join the Newsletter to Keep Reading

 - The entity’s performance does not create an asset with an alternative use to the entity and the entity has an enforceable right to payment for performance completed to date.

-If none of the criteria is met, the performance obligation is satisfied at a point in time.
-In determining at which point in time the control is transferred, an entity also considers the following indicators:
+Otherwise, entities satisfy the performance obligation at a point in time.
+But how do we know at which point in time entities transfer the control?
+In determining this, an entity considers the following indicators:

-- The entity has a present right to payment for the asset.
+- First indicator is whether the entity has a present right to payment for the asset.

-- The entity has transferred physical possession of the asset.
+- Second indicator is whether the entity has transferred physical possession of the asset.

-- The customer has legal title to the asset.
+- Thirdly, whether the customer has legal title to the asset.

-- The customer has the significant risks and rewards of ownership of the asset.
+- Next indicator is whether the customer has the significant risks and rewards of ownership of the asset.